Kenz2002xt/Capstone-Project/README.md

 - Basic win/lose conditions
 - Core player controls and interaction logic

 Rather than building full narrative content or multiple months of gameplay, the MVP prioritizes validating the central mechanic: making meaningful sacrifices under discovered resources.
 The prototype establishes a scalable system that can be expanded with more in-depth environmental feedback, narrative consequences, and additional content in future development phases.

+MVP playthroughs can be seen on the Trello Board linked in "Resources"

 ## MVP Feedback
 During early testing of the MVP, several areas for improvement were identified.